 In July 1974, Dr. Pablo Olivarez finished the construction of the two-storey building but it took about a year before they formally opened the OGH.
 They started with 120 beds but this sum dwindleded down to 50 due to internal problems beyond their control.
 Some doctors left OGH to form their own hospital.

 Under their management, OGH was transformed into one of Parañaque City's best private hospitals.
-They have renovated the old building twice - one in 2004 and the other in 2013 where a third floor was added.
-More services were also made available - a CT Scan, a Physical Therapy Department, an ICU, a Hemodialysis Unit, which is also currently expanding, a High Risk Pregnancy Unit, an Ultrasound unit with 2D-Echo for adults and children, an Endoscopy Unit, and a NICU.
-The OR Complex was likewise expanded.
-Currently, a Medical Arts Building, which will house all the doctors' offices, is being constructed.
-Afterwards, the renovation of the ground floor of the main building will take place.
+They have renovated the old building thrice - first in 2004, second in 2013 where a third floor was added, and third in 2016 where a new Medical Arts Building was constructed.
+More services were also made available - a CT Scan, a Physical Therapy Department, an ICU, a Hemodialysis Unit, a High Risk Pregnancy Unit, an Ultrasound unit with 2D-Echo for adults and children, an Endoscopy Unit, and a NICU.
+The OR Complex was also expanded.
+In 2018, OGH opened its new Medical Arts Building, which houses all the doctors' offices and a cafeteria for both patients, visitors, and doctors.
+In the near future, OGH aims to start the renovation of the ground floor of the main building.

 Through the years, Olivarez General Hospital has slowly grown from a maternity lying-in clinic to a fast growing hospital, serving the health care needs of its surrounding communities and nearby cities.